 You shouldn’t compost bones because they attract unwelcome critters.
 Toss bones in the trash or, better yet, make a nutritious bone broth.

 There’s nothing better than sweet, crispy corn on the cob slathered in butter–but resist the temptation to put your disposal to the test with these food scraps.

 The cob gets harder and harder as the corn plant matures.
 As with bones, the disposal’s motor could overheat while the cob is in the grinding chamber.
 The corn silk inside the husks is risky too; the threads can get snarled in the blades.

 Try these tips for putting cobs to good use after you’ve had your fill:

-Make stock for corn chowder.
-Corn stock also makes polenta creamier.
+- Make stock for corn chowder.
+Corn stock also makes the polenta creamier.

 This cookout classic may seem harmless, but the potato peels and leftovers can wreak havoc under your sink.
 The same goes for other starchy foods, such as pasta and rice, that expand when they cook.

 When starches encounter water, it forms a gummy, paste-like substance.
 It either prevents rapid-fire blade rotation in the disposal or can clog up the pipes beneath.
 Send the peels to the compost pile, and toss any unwanted leftover potato salad in the trash.

 Bottom line: Barbecue scraps can be a pain, but don’t take it out on your plumbing.
 To ensure your plumbing is operating properly after your next barbeque, contact S & D Plumbing.